nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 # Contour integral tutorial

-NEP-PACK contains several implementations of different contour integral methods.
+NEP-PACK contains several implementations of methods in the family of approaches based on contour integration.
-Although they have been worked out and presented independently (in different research articles by different research groups), we have implemented them in a unified and extendible way.
+Although they have been worked out and presented independently
+(in different research articles by different research groups), we have implemented them in a unified and extendible way.